Skip to main content

 Fundamentals

-Your relationship with your own is deeply personal.
+Your relationship with your own health data is deeply personal.
 It is the biological narrative of your life, a story told in the language of hormones, metabolic markers, and genetic predispositions.
 When an employer offers a wellness program, it introduces a new dimension to this relationship, asking you to share a part of that narrative.

 At its core, a program is considered voluntary when you are genuinely free to decline participation.
 This freedom means your employer cannot require you to join, deny you health insurance, or take any adverse action against you for choosing to keep your health information private.

 The protective framework of the ADA is specifically activated when a wellness initiative involves what the law terms “disability-related inquiries” or “medical examinations.”
-These are the moments when a program transitions from a general health promotion, like offering gym memberships, to a more clinically specific inquiry, such as a questionnaire or a biometric screening that measures cholesterol, blood pressure, or glucose levels.
+These are the moments when a program transitions from a general health promotion, like offering gym memberships, to a more clinically specific inquiry, such as a health risk assessment questionnaire or a biometric screening that measures cholesterol, blood pressure, or glucose levels.
 It is the collection of this sensitive, personal biological data that necessitates the ADA’s protections.

 The Principle of Agency in Health